 When making plans for bugging out you really need to take pay attention to the different routes you could be forced to take.
 If your BOV can’t handle the possible terrain you may have to travel then you will surely find yourself in a world of trouble.

 Short of running out of fuel or breaking down, there is nothing worse than getting stuck or not being able to cross a certain path when trying to bug out.
-In fact it could even be the difference between life and death.
+In fact, it could even be the difference between life and death.

 Make sure to get the right vehicle and make the proper modifications that will allow you to handle anything that might come your way.
 This could be getting a 4×4 truck, adding on a lift kit, and then switching out to some off-road tires.
 Of course if you live somewhere such as in a city then your needs will be vastly different.

 Your worst nightmare has finally come true, sh*t has finally hit the fan and it’s time to bug out to your BOL.
 You’ve been prepared for this day for many years and you have everything ready to go.
-You hop in your BOV, put the key in ignition, and as you try to start your vehicle… nothing happens.
+You hop in your BOV, put the key in the ignition, and as you try to start your vehicle… nothing happens.

 While having an older vehicle could be beneficial in the case of an EMP, they are also more likely to run into potential problems.
 Though compared to newer models they’re usually easier to fix if something does go wrong.
 This is mainly because of the abundance of parts and electronics that you find in today’s automobiles.

-After spending so much time and money working on perfecting your BOV and bug out supplies, I will admit it’s kind of hard to not fall in the trap of wanting to go all out decorating your ride.
-You will find many bug out vehicles covered in survival decals and even painted camouflage.
+After spending so much time and money working on perfecting your BOV and bug-out supplies, I will admit it’s kind of hard to not fall in the trap of wanting to go all out decorating your ride.
+You will find many bug-out vehicles covered in survival decals and even painted camouflage.
 But instead of the camo helping you blend in, it actually causes you to stick out like a sore thumb.

 When times get rough, people will constantly be on the lookout for food, water, and supplies.
 If your BOV screams out “I’M A PREPPER”, then you can expect for your vehicle to be seen as a goldmine for anyone that is desperate.